Summer of 2019

 For over a century, Chinese Canadian market gardeners have been growing produce on small plots of land in south Burnaby.
 Many of these farmers came from the Sze Yup region and the county of Zhongshan in Guangdong province, China.

 Around the Village

-Between the blacksmith and the log cabin is our newly enhanced steam engine display.
-Many of the engines have now been refurbished, new information panels installed and regular demonstrations are planned for the summer.
+Between the blacksmith and the log cabin is our enhanced steam engine display.
+Many of the engines have now been refurbished with information panels and regular demonstrations in the summer.